 For Levy, it’s an opportunity for “meeting the world, [to] experience something else.”
 As the time to leave Israel draws near, she says, “Sometimes I’m super excited and then I’m super stressful.
 It’s hard, it’s difficult, it’s like the biggest change that I have been doing.”

 The pair will arrive on Aug.
-2 and live in the United States for a year, hosted by the Weintraub Israel Center and the Tucson community.
+4 and live in the United States for 10 months, hosted by the Weintraub Israel Center and the Tucson community.
 Levy and Friedwald will work with schools and synagogues as they help connect Israel and the Tucson community.

 “Everyone sees Israel in a specific form,” says Levy.
 “I just hope to bring different perspectives and show how beautiful and amazing and different Israel is.”